lorencerri/doomreplay/README.md

-### doomreplay
+## doomreplay

 A fork of [@ggerganov/doomreplay](https://github.com/ggerganov/doomreplay), with some modifications.

-**Changes:**
+**Changes**

--   Input is passed as a parameter instead of a text file
+-   Input is passed in as an argument instead of a text file
--   Default output is last frame of the replay
+-   Output is either an image or gif of last X amount of frames of the replay
--   Option to generate video of the replay
+-   Option to generate an .mp4 video of the entire replay

+**TODO**

+-   [ ] Change the input to be a text file instead of an argument
+-   [ ] Add a way to generate a gif of the replay that only repeats once
+-   [ ] Add an option to generate a video of the entire replay